elemprod/lptask/README.md

 powered devices.
 * The application has a high sleep duty cycle, the processor is anticipated to be sleeping the vast majority of the time.
-* The selected platform has the necessary hardware required to pause program execution and sleep in a low power state during inactivity.
+* The selected platform has the necessary hardware sleep in a low power state during periods of inactivity.
 * RAM and ROM resources are limited.

 <img src="./docs/img/scheduler_app.svg" align="center" hspace="15" vspace="15"